Panasonic GX9 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX9 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the GX9 followed on from the Panasonic GX8.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So what conclusions can be drawn?
 Is the Panasonic GX9 better than the Pentax K-3 II or vice versa?
 The listing below highlights the relative strengths of the two models.